real-logic/aeron/aeron-archive/README.md

 - **Extend:** service can extend an existing recording by appending.

 - **Replay:** service can replay a recorded `recordingId` from a particular `position`, and for a particular `length` which can be `Aeron.NULL_VALUE` for an open ended replay.
+An open ended replay will stop when it reaches the stop position of a recording.

 - **Query:** the catalog for existing recordings and the recorded position of an active recording.